 Obviously, the Flood of Noah’s time was far longer and bigger than either of these natural disasters, and thus would have left behind much thicker deposits.
 The hurricane- and tsunami-like forces occurring during the year-long Flood would have been more than capable of depositing many layers of sediment on what was once dry land.

 As McKee noted, marine transgressions leave significantly different types of evidence than other varieties of floods.
 We should not be looking to local floods or flash floods to understand Noah’s Flood.
 Noah’s Flood was completely unique and unlike any event that has occurred before or since.

 Dr. Snelling’s proposed model to explain the Tonto Group is a developed and updated version of Dr. Steve Austin’s model put forward in 1994.12 Dr. Austin hypothesized that the advancing ocean waters of Noah’s Flood deposited the layers of the Tonto Group.
 The slower-moving water laid down deep-water, fine-grained sediments and stacked them above shallower-water, coarser-grained sediments, just as McKee described.
-The primary difference is that the Tonto Group was laid down under conditions that were far more catastrophic.
+The primary difference is that the Tonto Group was laid down under far more catastrophic conditions.
 Dr. Snelling likens them to those of hurricanes and tsunamis of modern times, but much bigger and more powerful.

 Follow along with each zone as described in the upcoming paragraphs by referring to the diagram presented below.